primus-labs/DVC-Intro/README.md

    * extracts the required JSON fields,
    * and performs its own domain-specific business logic.
+3. Finally, the zkVM returns a proof back to the Dapp.

 ## Try the Full Workflow with the Demo